Q. In what ways does Ted Hughes use animal imagery to contrast the primal energies of the natural world with the domesticated spirit of human society?

 The contrast between the wildness of nature and the controlled environments in which humans live underscores the poet’s concern.
 While animals live in harmony with their instincts and primal energy, humans have created societies that often distance themselves from these natural forces.

-Hughes’s work serves as a reminder of the importance of acknowledging and integrating this primal energy into our lives positively and constructively.
+Hughes’s work highlights the importance of acknowledging and integrating this primal energy into our lives positively and constructively.
 Without such integration, the energy may surface in harmful ways, affecting both individuals and society.

 Hughes prompts readers to consider how reconnecting with our instincts could lead to a more balanced and fulfilling existence, suggesting that the domestication of human society should not mean the complete abandonment of our primal roots.